igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/printnumber/steps/PrintNumberWithSteps.md

 [Puzzle files](.)

-Implement a function, which accepts a positive Int `n` and Int `step`.
-The function should return a list representing all numbers from `n` to `1` skipping all values by certain step.
+Given positive integer `n` and integer `step` implement a function which returns a list representing all numbers from `n` to `1` taking
+`step` into consideration.
 If `n` value is zero then empty list should be returned.

 ## Examples